sysprog21/rv32emu/docs/syscall.md

 **synopsis**: `void setup_queue(void *base, size_t capacity, size_t *event_count)`

 The user must pass a continuous memory chunk that contains two tightly packed queues, the event queue and the submission queue.
-And the submission queue is immediately following the last element of the event queue, which is the event queue's base address plus the size of each event element multiplied by the given capacity.
+The submission queue immediately follows the last element of the event queue, which is the event queue's base address plus the size of each event element multiplied by the given capacity.
 If the capacity is not a power of two, it will be treated as the rounded value of the next highest power of two.
 Additionally, because the event counter variable serves as a notifier to the user that an event has been added to the event queue, it is critical to initialize it before passing its address to this system call.

 #### Events

 An event entry is made up of a 32-bit value representing the event's type and a `union` buffer containing the event's parameters.

 * `KEY_EVENT`: Either a key is pressed or released.
 Its value buffer is made up of a 32-bit universal key code and an 8-bit state flag; if the corresponding character of the pressed key is not printable, the bit right after the most significant bit is set; for example, the "a" key's corresponding character is printable, so its keycode is the ASCII code of the "a" character, which is `0x61`.
-However, because the left shift key doesn't have a corresponding printable key, its hexadecimal value is `0x400000E1`, with the 31th bit set.
+However, because the left shift key doesn't have a corresponding printable key, its hexadecimal value is `0x400000E1`, with the 31st bit set.
 * `MOUSE_MOTION_EVENT`: The cursor is moved between the previous and the current frames.
 This event contains the current mouse position and how it differs from the last frame.
 If the relative mouse mode is enabled, the cursor is wrapped within the canvas and repeated whenever the cursor reaches the border.
 * `MOUSE_BUTTON_EVENT`: The state of a mouse button has been changed.
-Its value buffer contains a 8-bit button value(1 is left, 2 is middle, 3 is right and so on) and an 8-bit boolean flag that indicates whether the mouse button is pressed.
+Its value buffer contains an 8-bit button value(1 is left, 2 is middle, 3 is right and so on) and an 8-bit boolean flag that indicates whether the mouse button is pressed.
 * `QUIT_EVENT`: The program is requested to exit.
 Typically, the hosted program destroys the created objects and terminates when this event occurs.

 ### `submit_queue` - Notify the emulator a submission has been pushed into the submission queue